 - Theft of goods or money belonging to Buckle or other Teammates, or any type of dishonesty including any dishonesty or fraud involving other retail stores or that which is related to retail.

-- Giving inappropriate discounts or inaccurate credits on our frequent shopper program.
+- Processing inappropriate discounts or inaccurate transactions.

-- Attendance (i.e. failure to report to work, not working scheduled shifts, not taking meal periods and rest breaks as scheduled, excessive tardiness, etc.)
+- Attendance (i.e., failure to report to work, not working scheduled shifts, not taking meal periods and rest breaks as scheduled, excessive tardiness, etc.)

 - Failure to properly record a sale or return.